KitwanaSh/prompting-chat/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## The project
 The project itself is built based on a full stack solution.
+We use next Js 13 and other features like authenticators, ...
+To make everything work fine.